Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

     - Healing magic, skills and weapons include Heal, Allheal (Light AOE Heal), Harvest Dance (Art of War), Purify (Water AOE Heal + Cleanse), Time of Need (White Knight AOE TP to HP), etc.
     - Exceptions.
 Those granting Renewal are not included.
 Lancet (Dark HP to HP) is not included since it's fair.
 Drain Heart (Dark) and magic like that which drains HP from others are not included.
     - Half a heal.
 Actions that use TP and are not AOE are counted as half a heal, e.g. Feral Remedy.
 Kirin Blowgun is also counted as half.
 (2020/9/27)
     - Half a heal.
-Consumables used in Art of War are counted as half a heal.
-(2020/10/13)
+Consumables used in Art of War are counted as half a heal (bombs are still counted as one heal).
+(2020/10/13, 11/24)
 	- Necros are counted as "Cleric" and N = 1.5 x (1 + # of enemy clerics) x [(# of initial units + 1/2 # of summoned units) / 3].
 - **Shutdown Clause** - Player can only put one enemy under shutdown status at a time.
     - Shutdown status is defined as Sleep, Petrify, Shackle and Stop, **Charm and Bewitched**.